October paperback releases: 14 books to read now

 A thorough chronicle of Janis Joplin’s abbreviated life captures both her raw talent and the painstaking work she put into making unforgettable music.

-“L.E.L.: The Lost Life and Mysterious Death of the ‘Female Bryon’,” by Lucasta Miller
+“L.E.L.: The Lost Life and Mysterious Death of the ‘Female Byron’,” by Lucasta Miller

 Miller resurrects the life and career of Letitia Elizabeth Landon, an accomplished poet in early 19th-century England whose scandalous private life turned her into a social pariah.